eyagargah/URL-shortening-API-landing-page/README.md

 In the event of an error, the landing page provides clear and concise error messages to users.
 For instance, when the form is submitted with an empty input field, users will receive an immediate error message prompting them to enter a valid URL.
 This proactive error handling ensures a smooth user experience and reduces potential frustration.

-#### Unit Tests

-The project includes a comprehensive suite of unit tests written using the Jasmine testing framework.
-These tests cover critical functionality within the application and ensure the reliability and functionality of the codebase.
-The unit testing framework, setup, and configuration are designed to provide thorough validation of the code, ensuring a robust and dependable platform.